1978 Illinois elections: Democratic primary

 In the Democratic primary, the party establishment had slated Metropolitan Water Reclamation District of Greater Chicago commissioner Jerome Cosentino as its preferred candidate.
 He won the primary with 60% of the vote, defeating Nina T. Shepherd, a trustee of the University of Illinois.
 Shepherd received the endorsement of Independent Voter of Illinois in the primary.
 She ran largely due to the failure of the party of slate a woman for any statewide office.
 The primary was not overly heated.
 One issue that haunted Cosentino was that his trucking firm was under investigation by the Interstate Commerce Commission for possible violations of the Interstate Commerce Act.
 While the investigation found no evidence of wrongdoing, it was not completed until after the primary was over.

 Republican primary

-James M. Skelton won a narrow 52% victory over Bradley M. Glass in the Republican primary.
+James M. Skelton, the incumbent county treasurer of Champaign County, won a narrow 52% victory over Bradley M. Glass in the Republican primary.
 With Skelton being a downstate politician, and Glass being an upstate politician, the race had the dynamics of "downstate vs. upstate".
 John W. Castle had originally announced that he would run for the Republican nomination for Treasurer, before being convinced by Governor James R. Thompson to instead run for comptroller.